 The French Golf Federation will play host to the 2022 World Amateur Team Championships (WATC).
 The 29th women’s championship for the Espirito Santo Trophy will be held from 24th to 27th August and the 32nd men’s championship for the Eisenhower Trophy from 31st August to 3rd September 2022.

 This will mark the third time the championships have been played in France.
-Previously, both the 1994 championships were played at Le Golf National (and La Boulie for the Eisenhower Trophy) and the inaugural Espirito Santo Trophy competition was played at St. Germain G.C. in 1964.
+Previously, both 1994 championships were held at Le Golf National (as well as La Boulie for the Eisenhower Trophy) and the inaugural Espirito Santo Trophy competition was played at St. Germain Golf Club in 1964.

 Both championships feature the world’s leading amateurs and are played over 72 holes of stroke play.
 Each country is represented by a team of two or three players.

 Due to the COVID-19 pandemic, the 2020 edition of the WATC was cancelled.
 The 2018 championships were held at Carton House in County Kildare/Dublin, Ireland where the USA claimed its 14th Espirito Santo Trophy, by 10 strokes over Japan.
 A record total of 57 women’s teams competed.
 The Danish men’s team battled against 70 other teams to win their first Eisenhower Trophy with a one stroke win over the USA.